-Employees shall be granted twenty (20)forty-five (45) minutes at the ends of each shifts to botharrive at the yard, clean-up, fuel up,; perform post-trip inspections, complete paperwork;, and brief their supervisors on work accomplished.; receive assignments for the next day; and prepare vehicles and equipment accordingly If there is a need to arrive at the yard earlier than 45 minutes before the end of the shift, permission must be granted by Management.
+Employees shall be granted forty-five (45) minutes at the end of each shift to arrive at the yard, clean-up, fuel up, perform post-trip inspections, complete paperwork, and brief their supervisor on work accomplished.
+If there is a need to arrive at the yard earlier than 45 minutes before the end of the shift, permission must be granted by Management.